tutkuna/OpenStackSDK/README.md

 #  OpenStack Manila API v2 support in OpenStackSDK
+Manila is an open source OpenStack Shared File System service that is a software that exists within the OpenStack cloud.
+It is a collection of microservices and other components that provide self-service management of elastic file system storage infrastructure that can allow you to work with and provision storage via 30+ storage technologies over file system protocols.
+It is unique in how it is able to add RESTful semantics to consuming shared storage in a reliable and scalable manner
 ## 1. Vision and Goals Of The Project:
 - Implementing features of the Manila API to the OpenStack Python SDK to be ready for the OpenStack Yoga release cycle.